Brethren in Christ Church: History

 During the American Civil War, when required by the Union government of the United States to register as a body that held peaceful, non-combatant non-resistance values, the name "Brethren in Christ'" was adopted.
 "River Brethren" remained the term of popular usage into the 20th century for the American members of the denomination while "Dunkers" was the popular moniker given to the Canadian denomination members until the 1930s.

 The denomination still holds strongly to its pursuit of peace, but within the denomination there are many different interpretations of how this peaceful lifestyle should be lived out.
 Many live out social pacifism, while others do not view Christ's call to peace as an antiwar statement, but as a call to live peacefully on an interpersonal level.
 The history of the denomination is replete with stories of conscientious objection.

 Other branches of the River Brethren include the Old Order River Brethren (org.
 1843), the United Zion Church (org.
 1855), and the Calvary Holiness Church.

-About the turn of the 20th century, the Brethren in Christ embraced the teachings of Wesleyan holiness.
+About the turn of the 20th century, the Brethren in Christ was influenced by the holiness movement.

 Members of the Brethren in Christ Church founded Messiah College in 1909 (Grantham, Pennsylvania), and the Niagara Christian College (later Niagara Christian Community of Schools) in 1932 as a Christian preparatory school in Ontario, Canada.

 Beliefs

-The church's current Articles of Faith and Doctrine were adopted in 1986.
-They emphasize the understanding of the inspired scriptures by the church in community with the illumination of the Holy Spirit, the "centrality of Christ" in the divine revelation, the necessity of holiness, nonviolence and the importance of community.
-The church believes that God the Father, God the Son, and God the Holy Spirit reveals Himself through the divine record of scripture, and that salvation through the death and resurrection of Jesus Christ is received through the response of personal faith and repentance.
+The church's current Articles of Faith and Doctrine were adopted in 1986 and emphasize the understanding of the inspired scriptures by the church in community with the illumination of the Holy Spirit, the "centrality of Christ" in the divine revelation, the necessity of holiness, nonviolence and the importance of community.
+The church believes that God the Father, God the Son, and God the Holy Spirit reveals Himself through the divine record of scripture and that salvation through the death and resurrection of Jesus Christ is received through the response of personal faith and repentance.
 Baptism by triune immersion and the Lord's supper are considered ordinances of the church.
-Foot washing, the dedication of children, prayer for the sick, laying on of hands, and anointing with oil are important accepted practices, but are not called ordinances.
+Foot washing, the dedication of children, prayer for the sick, laying on of hands, and anointing with oil are important accepted practices but are not called ordinances.

-A distinctive of the Brethren in Christ (together with other Anabaptist denominations) is the practice of "Community Hermeneutics".
-This is the practice that the interpretation of the scriptures is to be done by the church in community, rather than being the responsibility of the church hierarchy or left to the individual Christian.
+A distinctive of the Brethren in Christ, together with other Anabaptist denominations, is the practice of "Community Hermeneutics" in which the interpretation of the scriptures is to be done by the church in community, rather than being the responsibility of the church hierarchy or that of the individual Christian.